neuroLena/ok-gpt/README.md

 <img src="https://github.com/dsvolk/ok-gpt/blob/master/images/userpic.png" width="300" height="300">

 # OK, GPT
 OK, GPT is a simple telegram bot to send voice messages to ChatGPT and get outputs.
-Requires your own API keys (and hence a paid subscription) to work.
+Requires your own OpenAI API key (and hence a paid subscription) to work.

 ## Installation
 ### Create a new Telegram bot with BotFather bot